 How To Conduct a Gap Analysis in Project Management

-Why do some projects fail despite rigorous planning?
-Why do others get out of hand in terms of budget or deadlines?
+Why do some projects fail despite careful planning?
+Why do others slip up in terms of budget or deadlines?

 The answer often lies in poor or no gap analysis at all.